This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 2)Zest of an orange or lemon adds a zesty twist and refreshing taste.

-3)Add cocoa powder or melted chocolate for a rich and indulgent twist to chocolate desserts.
+3)Add cocoa powder or melted chocolate for a rich twist to chocolate desserts.

 4)Pinch of cinnamon adds a warm and spicy flavor which works great for fall-inspired desserts.

-5)Add some syrups like agave syrup, sugar syrup or honey to adjust the consistency and sweetness to your liking.
+5)Add some syrups like agave syrup, sugar syrup or honey to adjust the consistency and sweetness.

 How to use Vanilla Bean Paste?